Documentation Index

 send_review_message | iterationOf parameter to chain review messages |

-wait_for_review | Returns changes_requested immediately with feedback |
+wait_for_review | Returns completed with response and feedback |

 get_iteration_chain | New tool — fetch all iterations for a message |